On LASSO for Predictive Regression: Adaptive LASSO with Mixed Roots

-Let us again take $\left(x_{3}^{c},x_{8}^{c}\right)$ in Table \ref{tab:Demonstration-of-Cointegration} as an example. (\ref{eq:sel_CC}) indicates that Alasso is at least partially effective in that it prevents the inactive $x_{3}^{c}$ and $x_{8}^{c}$ from entering $\widehat{M}^{Alasso}$ simultaneously.
-It kills at least one variable in the pair to break the cointegration relationship.
-The intuition is as following.
-Suppose $\left(x_{3}^{c},x_{8}^{c}\right)$ are both selected.
-In the predictive regression this pair, due to coefficient estimation consistency, together behaves like the cointegrating residual $v_{3}$, which is an I(0).
-Alasso will not tolerate this inactive $v_{3}$ by paying a penalty on $x_{3}$ and $x_{8}$, because these coefficients are subject to a penalty weight $\widehat{\tau}_{j}=1/O_{p}\left(n^{-1/2}\right)$, which is of the same order as the pure I(0) variables.
-Recall that Alasso removes all inactive pure I(0) variables when $n\to\infty$ under the same level of penalty weight.
+\begin{example} Let us again take $\left(x_{c}^{c},x_{h}^{c}\right)$ in Table \ref{tab:Demonstration-of-Cointegration} as an example. (\ref{eq:sel_CC}) indicates that Alasso is at least partially effective in that it prevents the inactive $x_{c}^{c}$ and $x_{h}^{c}$ from entering $\widehat{M}^{\mathrm{A}}$ simultaneously, as it kills at least one variable in the pair to break the cointegration relationship.
+The intuition is as follows.
+Suppose that $\left(x_{c}^{c},x_{h}^{c}\right)$ are both selected.
+Because of coefficient estimation consistency, in the predictive regression these two variables together behave like the cointegrating residual $v_{c}$, which is an I(0).
+In the limit Alasso will not tolerate this inactive $v_{c}$, because these coefficients associated with the underlying $x_{c}$ and $x_{h}$ are subject to a penalty weight $\widehat{\tau}_{j}=1/O_{p}\left(n^{-1/2}\right)$, which is of the same order as the pure I(0) variables.
+Recall that Alasso removes all inactive pure I(0) variables when $n\to\infty$ under the same level of penalty weight. \end{example}